artsy/artsy.github.io/_posts/2016-10-26-jwt-artsy-journey.md

 - The payload section includes _claims_ and data provided by token issuer about the user/application, things like token expiration time, user id and etc.

-- Signature section is used to verify the sender of the JWT and make sure token wasn't modified along the way.
+- The signature section is used to verify the sender of the JWT and make sure token wasn't modified along the way.

 ![JWT example](/images/2016-10-26-JWT-Artsy-Journey/jwt-example.png)